Iron Maiden moved into the big league with the album that ushered in the band’s classic era. Here’s our retro review of The Number Of The Beast!

 This album is home to some of the best-loved metal tunes of all time: Run To The Hills, The Number Of The Beast, and Hallowed Be Thy Name.
 Add to that the less well-known but equally majestic Children Of The Damned, The Prisoner and 22 Acacia Avenue, and you have a bona fide heavy metal classic on your hands.

-Producer Birch steers the ship with a steady hand, building on the sound of Killers and allowing the new singer room enough to make his mark, even pushing him to do so.
+Producer Birch steers the ship with a steady hand, building on the sound of Killers and allowing the new singer room enough to make his mark, even pushing him to do so, as Dickinson would later explain in his autobiography.

 Dickinson’s operatic singing style takes the band into waters hitherto uncharted, perfectly conveying the drama and intensity of Harris’ lyrics, which are by now straying from the sometimes crude and vulgar words of the first two records to deal with out-of-body experiences, the occult, and historical events and conflicts.
 Dickinson’s voice is the perfect foil for these expressions and he would from this point on be thought of by millions as the ultimate, even the only acceptable, voice of Iron Maiden.